AstarNetwork/astar-docs/docs/nodes/archive-node/nginx.md

 ssl_dhparam /etc/ssl/certs/dhparam.pem;
 ```

-In all steps, the ${SUB_DOMAIN} value will be the node server ip address.
+In all steps, the {SUB_DOMAIN} value will be the node server ip address.